SofaPirate/Plaquette/extras/docs/SquareOsc.rst

 |Example|
 ---------

-This code will make the built-in LED blink with a period of 4 seconds.
+Makes the built-in LED blink with a period of 4 seconds.
 Because the duty cycle is set to 25%, the LED will stay on for 1 second and then off for 3 seconds.

 .. code-block:: c++